Red-Rock-Robotics-3006/Documentation/FRC2024/Efficiency optimization.md

 Quick version:
 - Prioritize the ports of the [[Power Distribution Hub]] closest to the [[battery]]
 - Bin REV 40A ATO breakers to around 1.5 milliohms or less
+- Check main breaker resistance, choose the best
+- firmly tighten lugs on the battery, PDH, and main breaker for best contact area
 -